GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 one hour (3600 seconds), or you can customize it to your exact needs:

 * Change the duration before self-deletion by replacing `3600s` with a different value.
-A plain numbers, or a number followed by an `s`, stands for that number of seconds.
+A number, or a number followed by an `s`, stands for that number of seconds.
 You can specify a duration in minutes, hours, or days, by using the suffix `m`, `h`, or `d` in place of `s`.